awsdocs/aws-cdk-guide/doc_source/work-with-cdk-python.md

 In Python, `lambda` is a language keyword, so you cannot use it as a name for the AWS Lambda construct library module or Lambda functions\.
 The Python convention for such conflicts is to use a trailing underscore, as in `lambda_`, in the variable name\.

 By convention, the second argument to AWS CDK constructs is named `id`\.
 When writing your own stacks and constructs, calling a parameter `id` "shadows" the Python built\-in function `id()`, which returns an object's unique identifier\.
-This function isn't used very often, but if you should happen to need it in your construct, rename the argument, for example `id_`, or else call the built\-in function as `__builtins__.id()`\.
+This function isn't used very often, but if you should happen to need it in your construct, rename the argument, for example `construct_id`\.

 ### Arguments and properties<a name="python-props"></a>